rossberg/boulder-dash/README.md

 This is a homage to its 40th anniversary in form of a fairly faithful and feature-complete clone of the original game and its first successor, implemented in just a few lines of OCaml.

-Version 2 of it was an excuse for me to mess around with the OCaml bindings to popular graphics engines, and hence, it comes with 3 possible backends:
+Version 2 of it was an excuse for me to mess around with the OCaml bindings to popular graphics and media APIs, and hence, it comes with 3 possible backends:

 1. the homely bare OCaml [Graphics](https://github.com/ocaml/graphics) library,
 2. the [TSDL](https://github.com/dbuenzli/tsdl) binding to the [SDL](https://www.libsdl.org) API,